| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Example: If a student wrote 123, the sum of digits is $1+2+3=6$.
-Since 6 is divisible by 3, the number 123 is divisible by 3.
+3. Check for Divisibility by 3: For each number, add its digits.
+If the sum of the digits is divisible by 3, then the original number is divisible by 3.

-$P(\text{Number divisible by 3}) = \frac{\text{Number of students who wrote a number divisible by 3}}{\text{Total number of students}}$
+$P(\text{number is divisible by 3}) = \frac{\text{Number of students with a number divisible by 3}}{\text{Total number of students}} = \frac{M}{N}$

 Question 11.
 Eleven bags of wheat flour, each marked 5 kg, actually contained the following weights of flour (in kg):

-4.97 | 5.05 | 5.08 | 5.03 | 5.00 | 5.06 | 5.08 | 4.98 | 5.04 | 5.07 | 5.00 |
+| 4.97 | 5.05 | 5.08 | 5.03 | 5.00 | 5.06 | 5.08 | 4.98 | 5.04 | 5.07 | 5.00 |

 Find the probability that any of these bags chosen at random contains more than 5 kg of flour.